-To find available apps go to your Facebook page, select "Edit Page" at the top right, and then click on "Apps" on the left-hand sidebar.
+To find available apps, go to your Facebook page, select "Edit Page" at the top right, and then click on "Apps" on the left-hand sidebar.
 You will see a list of a few standard apps most commonly used on Facebook.
-You do not have to use any of these apps and for each purpose they server, there are other options available.
 To view or use any of these apps, simply select the option "Go to App."

 Static FBML is probably the most widely used app for customization.
-It requires a knowledge of HTML but otherwise is not difficult to use.
+It requires a knowledge of HTML, but otherwise, it is not difficult to use.

 Create a look for your page in HTML, copy the code into the app, and give it a title.
 The title will automatically be added to your pages' left sidebar with a link to the sub-page.
 For example, you might use Static FBML to create an "About Us" page.